pfekin/summation-based-transformers/README.md

 ## Theoretical Foundation

-Constraint-Driven Emergence is grounded in several key principles:
+Constraint-driven emergence is grounded in principles of functional self-organization, where structure and function co-emerge from system dynamics rather than predetermined design.

-1. **Constraint without predetermined pathways**: Summation eliminates dedicated channels, forcing functional specialization through competitive dynamics within shared embedding space.
+This summation-based approach rests on three necessary conditions:

-2. **Representational bottleneck as organizing force**: The summation operation compels discovery of encodings where task-relevant information survives aggregation.
+**Constraint without Predetermined Pathways**: The summation operation eliminates dedicated channels for specific features or token relationships.

-3. **Optimization pressure as feedback mechanism**: Gradient descent drives embeddings toward arrangements that preserve meaningful signal while allowing noise to interfere destructively.
+**Sufficient Representational Capacity**: The summation operation creates a representational bottleneck that forces the optimization process to discover encodings where task-relevant information survives aggregation.

-4. **Emergent differentiation through constraint**: Meaningful structure develops from the interaction between system capacity and architectural limitations, rather than through explicit design.
+**Optimization Pressure as Feedback**: Gradient descent provides the necessary feedback that gives representations meaning.

 For further details, see the paper: **"Linear-Time Sequence Modelling with Constraint-Driven Emergence"**